aarongsellin/salsa-sky-mapper/README.md

 A feature that is currently being developed for this repository is the ability to play around with how the calculations are made in an interactive sandbox esc enviornment.
-A user should be able to modulate variables like the relative velocity $V$, the longitude $l$ The image below is figure 2.1 from the afformentioned SALSA project, Mapping the Milkyway.
+A user should be able to modulate variables like the relative velocity $V$, the longitude $l$ and then see live how it affects the readings and where the gas cloud ends up on a Cartesean map of the Galaxy.
+Another feature will be a small library of examples of how many observations, in a time interval will affect the readings.
+Meaning it would be able to generate sample observational data to illustrate what someone doing them could expect it to look like when they are all done with thei observations.
+The image below is figure 2.1 from the afformentioned SALSA project, Mapping the Milkyway.

 ![interactive](https://github.com/mrikea4real/salsa-sky-mapper/assets/79717170/90d8ae12-fe9f-4c9e-acac-e17c4b17d8ca)